JopjeKnopje/fdf/README.md

 * gnl the map file

+### Clearing screen performance
+#### Test map `42-custom2.fdf`
+* Using a while loop for each pixel 400-450 fps
+* Using ft_memset 390-440 fps
+* Using memset 1800-2100 fps WTFFF??! (colors are incorrect tho because of the 1 byte thing).
+* Using a memset32 820-920 pretty good :)

+So instead of implementing this and probably facing more endianness related issues, lets just use the white loop.
+Since this stuff is like 5% percent of the actual performance on bigger maps.

 # TODO
 ## Features
 - [x] Read norm about global static const char arrays.
-- [ ] Some sort of optimization where it doens't draw the pixels that are already there?
 - [x] Double check if makefile MLX related rules function correctly
-- [ ] Resize window.
+- [x] Resize window.
 - [x] Min max window size.
-- [ ] FPS Counter in screen.
 - [x] Support multiple projections in an enum that we can pass to the projector.
 - [x] Weird color behaviour on linux.
+- [x] Gradient on lines
+- [x] Save projection angles on number keys.
+- [x] Linedrawing optimization
+- [ ] FPS Counter in screen.
 - [ ] For clearing the screen just memset into the pixel buffer.
 - [ ] Instead of gnl just read a shit ton of data from the map.
 - [ ] Spherical projection
-- [x] Gradient on lines
-- [x] Save projection angles on number keys.
 - [ ] Add automatic rotate funcion.
 - [ ] Add screensaver mode (like a dvd player has).
 - [ ] Switch between gradient for height and gradient for actual map color values.